-To cut to the chase, coracoidopathy is an unbeknownst but common cause of shoulder pain.
+To cut to the chase, coracoidopathy (a term I made up) is an unbeknownst but common cause of shoulder pain.
 My preliminary data gathered from my shoulder pain referrals suggest it is present in up to 85% of people with shoulder pain.
 It is the primary diagnosis in over a third of them, and is the sole diagnosis in 10%.
 If my sample estimates hold up in other populations, it is more common than rotator cuff pathology for which it is often confused.
 It is easily diagnosed by sharp point tenderness with palpation over the coracoid process, further confirmed with weakness and/or pain with supinated shoulder flexion (aka an isometric Speed’s test).
 The good news is that in isolation coracoidopathy is easily treated by performing dumbbell supinated front raises.
 The problem is, apparently, NOBODY KNOWS ABOUT IT, which results in misdiagnosis, ineffective physical therapy, and likely unnecessary surgery after “conservative treatment” fails.
 Unfortunately surgery still doesn’t fix the problem because surgeons generally aren’t looking at the coracoid process either.

 Ad nauseum details below, and if you hate to read, a video is at the bottom.